Skip to content

 kneo-client ships an explicit list of every (method, path) it wraps.
 A newer kneo_serv that adds endpoints will still work for everything kneo-client already wraps — you just won't have wrappers for the new endpoints until the next kneo-client release.

-If you need access to a new endpoint before that release, drop to the raw transport:
+If you need access to a new endpoint before that release, use the public KneoClient.request() escape hatch:

 async with KneoClient.from_profile() as client: